miku86/notes/dom-enlightment.md

 ## 2.9 document.defaultview is a shortcut to the head/global object

-You should be aware that the `defaultView` property is a shortcut to the JavaScript head object or what some refer to as the global object.
-The head object in a web browser is the `window` object and `defaultView` will point to this object in a JavaScript browser enviroment.
+You should be aware that the `defaultView` property is a shortcut to the JS head object or what some refer to as the global object.
+The head object in a web browser is the `window` object and `defaultView` will point to this object in a JS browser enviroment.

 ## 2.9 Getting a reference to the Document from an element using ownerDocument